-If you’re looking for ways to earn extra money for the upcoming christmas period, you will probably come across a thousand strategies to make money – both real and fake.
-Once you have eliminated the fake strategies from the real ones, you will now need to select a legitimate one which fits into your skills and the resources that are available to you.
+If you already have a job but are looking for ways to earn extra money, a side hustle is what you need.
+You will probably come across a thousand strategies to make money – both legitimate and illegitimate.
+Once you have eliminated the illegitimate ones from the legitimate ones, you will now need to consider which side hustle best fits the skills and resources available to you.

-Tutoring basically involves coaching young students in certain subject areas, and helping them achieve better grades at school.
-Students of all ages need tutors for maths, science, foreign languages, etc, so if you did well at a particular subject at school – or if you happen to speak a foreign language, this might be for you.
+Tutoring basically involves coaching students and helping them achieve better grades at school.
+Students of all ages need tutors for maths, science, foreign languages, etc, so if you did well at a particular subject at school – or if you happen to speak a foreign language, this side hustle might be for you.
 With most tutors earning around an extra N30,000 monthly, tutoring is a great way to earn some extra money out-of-hours, and it is also a job that comes with a feel-good factor.
 If you’re skilled in a certain area, then why not help others succeed in school?

 You can print out leaflets with your phone number and distribute at schools, and you can also join local online tutoring websites such as Tuteria, Prepclass and Simptutors to get matched to parents of students who need your services.